-Pencils– My students always got so excited about getting a new pencils that was their own.
-Sometimes as an added bonus that student would be excited to use their new pencil during the day during writing time.
+Pencils– My students always got so excited about getting a new pencil that was their own.
+Sometimes as an added bonus, students are excited to use their new pencil during writing time.

 Brain Teasers– A fun way to build critical thinking skills and let kids play with their hands.

 Erasers– Fun shaped erasers are a hit with students.
 Sometimes they use them to actually erase and other times they enjoy playing with shaped creatures.

 Play Doh– These are great for encouraging creative play.
 Play Doh is also good for fine motor development, so if you have a younger student with poor handwriting squishing some playdough might just help strengthen their hand muscles.

 Stamps– A set of mini stamps are an affordable way to let kids have their own stamp since you do not have to buy the ink pad separately.